bUnit-dev/bUnit/docs/site/docs/test-doubles/mocking-httpclient.md

 # Mocking `HttpClient`

-Mocking the `HttpClient` service in .NET Core is a bit more clumbersome than interface-based services like `IJSRuntime`.
+Mocking the `HttpClient` service in .NET Core is a bit more cumbersome than interface-based services like `IJSRuntime`.
 There is currently no built-in mock for `HttpClient` in bUnit, but with the use of [RichardSzalay.MockHttp](https://www.nuget.org/packages/RichardSzalay.MockHttp/) we can easily add one that works with bUnit.